 3.Don't overstuff your closets.

-We all have those "I'll fit into them someday" jeans from high school, but letting go of clothing that we don't need gives our brains a cue to also let go of other unnecessary things (like harmful people or excessive stress).
+Getting rid of those "I'll fit into them someday" jeans from high school gives our brains a cue to let go of other unnecessary things (such as harmful people or excessive stress).

 4.Don't overlook anything.